Nitwel/Immersive-Home/README.md

     └── home_adapters  (Code allowing control smart home entities)
 ```

-### Home Adapters
+### Home Api

-The `HomeAdapters` global allows to communicate with different backends and offers a set of fundamental functions allowing communication with the Smart Home.
+The `HomeApi` global allows to communicate with different backends and offers a set of fundamental functions allowing communication with the Smart Home.

 ```python
 Device {